folio-org/stripes-testing/README.md

 When running a UI module's own test suites from ui-testing, there are three potential sources for the actual version of the module and its tests:

 * FOLIO's release repository: npm-folio at repository.folio.org.
 This is appropriate for testing a stable FOLIO platform, built with npm released versions of UI modules.
 The package.json of ui-testing controls which releases are installed, and those releases should match the releases in the live service.
 * FOLIO's continuous integration repository: npm-folioci at repository.folio.org.
 This is appropriate for regression tests and continuous integration.
-This would also suit developers who are programming test suites or UI modules and want to test very the latest developments.
+This would also suit developers who are programming test suites or UI modules, and want to test very the latest developments.
-* A local checkout of the UI module, brought into ui-testing by yarn link or similar.
+* A local checkout of the UI module, brought into ui-testing by 'yarn link' or similar.
 This could be for developers programming test suites for a UI module and wanting to execute the test scripts with local changes.

 #### Run UI module tests against a stable FOLIO service